Mahamed-Belkheir/makhzan/packages/core/README.md

 # Usage

+For a real example, check the knex test in the main github repository.

 The generated UoW instance is a function that takes a callback, with its parameter being the repositories you've registered while setting it up, they'll be available as function calls as they're instantiated on demand and injected with the current transaction reference.